 raw materials better used elsewhere, and clogging the liver’s detox pathways.)

-bacteria in your gut and de-stresses your liver, which together can dramatically
+also fosters beneficial bacteria in your gut and de-stresses your liver, which together

 Supporting respiration-related detoxification is clear-cut: don’t smoke; avoid